- Getting Started

-Block DB is in charge of storing all the original irreversible blocks of the chain.
-Each Block stores all the detail information including the name and parameters of actions executed, the signatures that is on the block and some extra information.
+Block DB is in charge of storing all the original, irreversible blocks of the chain.
+Each block stores all the detailed information including names, parameters of actions executed, signatures on the block, and more.

-The following graph shows how do two kinds of databases work together for NFT tokens:
+The following graph shows how two kinds of databases work together for NFTs:

 Comparing to other transaction models

-As you can see, UTX is great for avoiding double-spending as it is obvious that any input could only be used once.
-But it also has some disadvantages:
+As you can see, UTXO is great for avoiding double-spending as it is obvious that any input could only be used once, but it also has some disadvantages:

-- BTC is not a kind of NTF, it is a FT.
-It is useless to keep a unique id for every UTXO. (everiToken moves it to NFT use.)
+- BTC is not a kind of NFT, it is a FT.
+It is useless to keep a unique ID for every UTXO. (everiToken supports both NFT and FT)

 - UTXOs are one-off.
 It's a waste of computing resources and disk volume to store that huge amount of UTXOs.

-Balance-based transaction model is just like what does a bank do.
-You create a account in a bank and then save money into the account, then the bank changes the balance of your account.
-It's more efficient than UTXO because it only changes a number in the database, not create new UTXOs.
+The account-based transaction model is just like what a bank does.
+You create an account at a bank and then save money into the account, changing the balance.
+This is completely different from the way UTXO works.
+It's more efficient than UTXO because it only has to update the balance in the database, not create new UTXOs.
 As a result, the UTXO model is not suitable for NFTs.